MicrosoftDocs/sql-docs/azure-sql/managed-instance/native-windows-principals.md

 ### Windows authentication for Microsoft Entra principals

-As long as the environment is synchronized between AD and Microsoft Entra ID, the **Windows** authentication metadata mode can be used to authenticate users to SQL Managed Instance using a Windows login.
-The user needs a login (created from a Windows or Microsoft Entra principal that is synched) in SQL Managed Instance to authenticate using Windows authentication.
+As long as the environment is synchronized between AD and Microsoft Entra ID, the **Windows** authentication metadata mode can be used to authenticate users to SQL Managed Instance using a Windows login or Microsoft Entra login, provided that the login is created from a Windows principal (`CREATE LOGIN FROM WINDOWS`).

 This feature is especially useful for customers who have applications that use Windows authentication and are migrating to Azure SQL Managed Instance.
 The **Windows** authentication metadata mode allows customers to continue using Windows authentication for their applications without having to make any changes to the application code.
-Applications like BizTalk server, which runs `CREATE LOGIN FROM WINDOWS` and `CREATE USER FROM WINDOWS` commands, can continue to work without any changes when migrating to Azure SQL Managed Instance.
+For example, applications like BizTalk server, which runs `CREATE LOGIN FROM WINDOWS` and `CREATE USER FROM WINDOWS` commands, can continue to work without any changes when migrating to Azure SQL Managed Instance.
+Other users can use a Microsoft Entra login that is synced to AD to authenticate to SQL Managed Instance.

 ### Managed Instance link